-As well as standard brochure sites, we offer MySimpleSite with an affordable WooCommerce option.
-This is slightly more expensive but still incredibly cost-effective compared to other WooCommerce design services.
+MySimpleStore lets you get an affordable WooCommerce website.
+This is slightly more expensive than MySimpleSite, but still incredibly cost-effective compared to other WooCommerce design services.

-If you need to sell products online, you’ll need to choose a MySimpleSite design that is labelled as being suitable for WooCommerce.
-This means that the design includes styling for all your shop pages such as products, categories, cart and checkout.
+All the MySimpleStore themes are 100% suitable for WooCommerce.
+The design includes styling for all your shop pages such as products, categories, cart and checkout.

 Help us to understand your business

-While your website may be cheap, we’ll design it with the same approach as our full priced website designs.
+Your website may be cheap, but we’ll design it with the same approach as a full priced website design.
 This involves spending time getting to know you and your business.

 We want to understand what you do, why you do it and what makes you appeal to customers.
 We want to know your unique selling points and the benefits of using your products or services.
 This allows us to design a cheap, professional website that will convert customers and increase your sales (or whatever you want to achieve from the website).

 For example, understanding your business helps us to create strategically placed call to action buttons for your website (e.g. ‘Buy now’, ‘Join our newsletter’ or ‘Get in touch’).
 It helps us to advice on a suitable structure that will take your visitors on a logical journey through the website.
-It helps us to know how to prioritise your content, putting the most important at the top and on the homepage.
-It helps us to plan a right hand column that will highlight the key points about what you do, wherever people enter your website.
+We can learn how to prioritise your content, putting the most important at the top and on the homepage.
+It helps us to plan a right hand column that will highlight the key points about what you do, whichever page people enter your website.

-To help us achieve this, you need to give us information about your business and your goals.
-We’ll try to gauge this information from places such as your current website (if you have one).
-But we’ll learn best directly from you.
+You need to give us information about your business and your goals.
+We can try to gauge this information from places such as your current website (if you have one).
+But we learn best directly from you.
 After all, you know your business and your industry better than anyone else.

 Choose a professional domain name

-The price for your cheap website design comes with a free domain name (.co.uk or similar price range).
+Your cheap website design price includes a free domain name (.co.uk or similar price range).
 This is your website address.
 Your website will look more credible and professional with the right domain name.

 This article provides 10 useful tips on choosing a professional-looking domain name.